Gothic-UnZENity-Project/Gothic-UnZENity/Docs/development/style-guide.md

         private const int _hoursPerDay = 24;

         // Use [SerializeField] attribute if you want to display a private field in Inspector.
+        // Try to use private Fields for Components/MonoBehaviours, if you don't need them to be public.
         // Booleans ask a question that can be answered true or false.
         [SerializeField] private bool _isPlayerDead;